markwigmans/jms-camel/readme.md

 No time is spend to prevent hardcoded queue names, etc.

 ## Run
-- Start JMS queue with docker-compose file
+- Start JMS queue with docker-compose file (environment/docker directory)
 - start application with class 'JmsCamelApplication'.
+- [Redis GUI](http://localhost:5540/) to access the Redis database